abbycav7/Weather-API-Challenge/README.md

 ## Description

-This week I was challenged with creating a quiz with JavaScript, and containing JavaScript questions.
+This week I was challenged with creating an app with the help of APIs to display the weather.
+You can see my website below displaying the beautiful weather from my hometown South Bend, Indiana!

-While creating my site, I found challenges around every corner, but found that Google is a great friend, and so is my lovely tutor, Kelly!

 Overall this was a difficult project, but one that was fun to show off once finished with.